SCOPE: Sequential Causal Optimization of Process Interventions: Introduction

-To address these limitations, this paper makes two key contributions: \begin{enumerate} \item We propose \textit{SCOPE}, a PresPM approach that combines causal learners with backward induction to learn causally grounded sequential intervention policies that are aligned across multiple decision points.
+To address these limitations, this paper makes two key contributions: \begin{enumerate}[topsep=0pt, partopsep=0pt, itemsep=0pt, parsep=0pt] \item We propose \textit{SCOPE}, a PresPM approach that combines causal learners with backward induction to learn causally grounded sequential intervention policies that are aligned across multiple decision points.
 For each decision point, a causal model estimates the effect of alternative interventions on the target KPI, given the observed process execution history.
-Backward induction then propagates the impact of later intervention decisions back to earlier ones by starting from the final decision point and recursively deriving the recommended action and its expected outcome at each preceding decision point.
+During training, backward induction then propagates the impact of later intervention decisions back to earlier ones by starting from the final decision point and recursively deriving the optimal action and its expected outcome at each preceding decision point.
 Operating directly on observational event logs, \textit{SCOPE} uses causal learning to be able to identify actions rarely chosen historically but likely to enhance the target KPI, without requiring process-specific simulators or log augmentation. \item We provide an empirical evaluation on existing synthetic data and a new semi-synthetic setup based on a real-life event log.
 Our code and the novel semi-synthetic benchmark are made publicly available as a reusable resource for sequential PresPM in our \href{https://github.com/JakobDeMoorKULstudent/SCOPE}{GitHub repository}.
-The results demonstrate that \textit{SCOPE} consistently outperforms state-of-the-art PresPM techniques and highlight the importance of combining causal learning with backward induction for KPI optimization. \end{enumerate}
+The results show that \textit{SCOPE} outperforms the considered baselines across a broad set of experimental settings, highlighting the importance of combining causal learning with backward induction for KPI optimization. \end{enumerate}

-The remainder of this paper is structured as follows.
-Section \ref{sec:background} provides background and related work.
-Section \ref{sec:methodology} outlines the methodology.
-Section \ref{sec:experiments_discussion} presents the experiments and discussion.
-Finally, Section \ref{sec:conclusion} concludes the paper.
+The paper is organized as follows: Section \ref{sec:background} reviews background and related work, Section \ref{sec:methodology} describes the methodology, Section \ref{sec:experiments_discussion} covers experiments, results, and discussion, and Section \ref{sec:conclusion} concludes the paper.